It's bound to be Edward that's out of line (4)

 'line' indicates putting letters inside.

-'ie' with its last letter removed is 'i'.
+'ie' with its final letter taken off is 'i'.

 'ted' going around 'i' is 'TIED'.